IntersectAustralia/excel-fu/module-6/index.markdown

 For this we can use the [TIME](http://office.microsoft.com/en-au/excel-help/time-function-HP010342955.aspx?CTT=5&origin=HP010342402) function.
 It takes three input parameters, ```hour```, ```minute```, ```second``` and returns an Excel time value.

-Times in Excel are actually stored as decimal values that represent fractions of a day.
+You may find it interesting that times in Excel are actually stored as decimal values that represent fractions of a day.
 For example, ```0``` represents midnight, i.e. the beginning of the day; ```0.5``` represents noon or half-way through the day;
 ```0.75``` represents 6pm, etc. This may seem odd, but it makes finding the difference between any two times as simple as subtracting one decimal number from another.